Dr. Valeria Cetorelli

 615 North Wolfe Street, Baltimore 21205, MD, USA

-Valeria Cetorelli is a Research Officer at the LSE Middle East Centre and a Postdoctoral Fellow at the Johns Hopkins Center for Humanitarian Health.
-She is a demographer with expertise in population-based data collection and analysis.
+Dr. Valeria Cetorelli is a Research Officer at the LSE Middle East Centre and a Postdoctoral Fellow at the Johns Hopkins Center for Humanitarian Health.
+She holds a PhD in Demography from the LSE and has expertise in population-based data collection and analysis.
 Her research focuses on the use of demographic methods in the study of conflict-affected, forced-migrant, and other vulnerable populations.
 She has served as a research consultant for UNICEF and UNFPA, and has obtained research grants from the UK Economic and Social Research Council, Bill and Melinda Gates Foundation, Emirates Foundation for Philanthropy and Suntory-Toyota Foundation.
 She has also been awarded various research prizes, including a Richard Titmuss Prize, a British Society for Population Studies Award and an Emirates Foundation Award.
 Some of her current projects include: a mortality and health survey of Yazidis and other minority groups displaced by ISIS into the Kurdistan Region of Iraq; a vulnerability assessment of refugees and asylum seekers living in informal settlements in Italy; an evaluation of the demographic challenges and opportunities for sustainable development in the Middle East and North Africa; and a national population health survey in Yemen.
-Her research has been published in peer-reviewed journals in the fields of demography and public health, and has received international media coverage.

 Demographic Methods; Population-Based Data; Health and Human Rights; Humanitarian Emergencies; Forced Migration